-This protection scheme outlines the degree of vulnerability of the aquifers in the relevant county, and provide guidance on how to protect them.
+This protection scheme outlines the degree of vulnerability of the aquifers in the relevant county and provides guidance on how to protect them.
 Under the WFD, the aquifer classification part of the scheme has been carried out for all of Ireland.

 The DoEHLG, EPA and GSI vulnerability mapping guidelines allow for the assignment of vulnerability ratings from "extreme" to "low", depending upon the subsoil type and thickness.
-With regard to sites where low permeability subsoils are present, the following thicknesses of unsaturated zone are specified in Table 8.4.
+With regard to sites where low permeability subsoils are present, the following thicknesses of unsaturated zone are specified in Table 10.4.
 The classifications are also dependant on the vulnerability of an aquifer.
 Aquifer vulnerability is classed in the guidelines according to the ease at which the aquifer can be contaminated due to surface development or activities.

 Hydrogeological Conditions

-Vulnerability Rating Subsoil Per rmeability (Type) Unsaturated Karst
+Subsoil Permeability (Type) and thickness Unsaturated Karst

-Zone Features
+Vulnerability Subson i ci meability (Type) Zone

 High Medium Low Sand and

-Permeability Permeability Permeability Gravel <30
+Rating Permeability Permeability Permeability Gravel <30

 (Sand and (Sandy (Clayey aquifers radius

 Gravel) subsoil) Subsoil/peat) only

 Extreme 0 - 3.0m 0 - 3.0m 0 - 3.0m 0 - 3.0m -

 High >3.0m 3.0 -10.0m 3.0 - 5.0m > 3.0m N/A

 Moderate N/A >10.0m 5.0-10.0m N/A N/A

 Low N/A N/A >10m N/A N/A